What is Call Queue and How to Use it for Inbound Calls

 Having to wait on hold is one of the main reasons why customers dislike calling support lines.
 For the majority of us, doing that means we can expect either a long time waiting on hold or having to call multiple times just to get through.
-It’s even worse considering that, unlike a checkout or takeaway queue, there’s often no way of knowing how many callers are in line before you (unless stated) or how many agents are currently working.
+It’s even worse, considering that, unlike a checkout or takeaway queue, there’s often no way of knowing how many callers are in line before you (unless stated) or how many agents are currently working.

 Wouldn’t it be much more helpful if callers could find out straight away how much time it should take for them to reach an agent?
 And in case the waiting time is long, to leave the call without losing their place in the queue?
-It would - and that’s exactly why call queue features were invented.
+It would – and that’s exactly why call queue features were invented.
 Sounds useful?
-So let’s talk a bit today about what a call queue system is and how it can be of help for both your customers’ and agents.
+So let’s talk a bit today about what a call queue system is and how it can be of help to both your customers’ and agents.

 What Is a Call Queue?

 When there are more callers than you can handle at a given moment, they get automatically lined up waiting so that you can serve them in the order they called – almost identically to a typical physical queue.

 The difference is that when standing in a physical line, customers can see how many people are ahead of them, and how many employees are working and can estimate the time they will have to keep waiting until their turn.
 In virtual queues, clients can’t see the other callers or staff – there might be only 1 person waiting, or there may be 20, and the same goes for agents.

 So the waiting time might be only a minute or two, but it could be an hour.
 In this situation, from the caller’s perspective, they have only two choices: either wait until someone answers the call or hang up and try again later.